If you’ve reached this page, then you wanted to know a little bit about me.

 The heavy lifters:

-I built a Prusa Mendel back when 3D printers were just starting to take off.
+- I built a Prusa Mendel back when 3D printers were just starting to take off.
 While not as glitzy looking as the newer machines, I keep it updated with things like an E3D hotend, machined aluminum parts, and the better stepper driver systems.
+It holds its own extremely well with great resolution and more.

-I have a 2.5D CNC mill that started off as a Shapeoko.
+- I have a 2.5D CNC mill that started off as a Shapeoko.
 It is now fitted with a more powerful spindle amongst several minor upgrades.
-I tend to use it mostly for circuit board isolation milling.
+I tend to use it mostly for circuit board isolation milling or for small gifts and gizmos for friends.

 The little guys: